Stewart222b/VisualJumble/datasets/README.md

-# Collection of some *practical* datasets
+# Collection of some datasets

-Just quick intro and links of some of the datasets that I have used personally.
-Thus, you are not expected to see lots of **huge** datasets.
-Besides, I classified these datasets based on their contents, not by tasks.
+Just include some datasets I used personally.

 ---